 As you can see, there are many advantages to pursuing a reorganization approach.
 There are some caveats, although we wouldn’t call them disadvantages so much as mere necessities.
 Essentially, for the debt workout to succeed, the following must be true:

 - A buyer is required to purchase assets, who must be a bona fide third party arranged prior to or through the transaction.

-- Once the debt service is removed, the business must have the financial fortitude to sustain itself throughout the reorganization and beyond.
+- Once the debt service is resolved, the business must have the financial fortitude to sustain itself throughout the reorganization and beyond.
 If the company can’t survive the process, there’s no reason to do it.

 None of these stipulations seem insurmountable when you consider what’s lost through the bankruptcy process, which might be the ultimate result for a business owner pursuing any of the other options we outlined above.
 A reorganization can you save you from:

-- Losing your business’ value to liquidation
+- Losing your business’s value to liquidation

 - Ceasing operations